PPKAnalyst/ai-visual-inspection/README.md

 # AI Visual Inspection for Manufacturing Defect Detection

-An end-to-end computer vision project using YOLOv8 to detect surface defects in manufacturing materials.
+This project explores how computer vision can be applied to real-world manufacturing quality inspection problems using YOLOv8.

-## Problem
+## 🔍 Problem

-Manual inspection on the shop floor is time-consuming and inconsistent.
-This project explores how AI-based visual inspection can automate defect detection and improve quality control.
+Manual inspection on manufacturing shop floors is:
+- time-consuming
+- inconsistent
+- difficult to scale

+Detecting surface defects like cracks, inclusions, or patches requires trained human inspectors and can lead to variability in quality.

 ## Motivation

-During my co-op, I built a gauge to verify correct Belleville washer assembly orientation.
-This made me think — can computer vision automate such inspection tasks?
+During my manufacturing co-op, I designed a gauge to verify correct Belleville washer assembly orientation.

+This made me think:

+👉 Can computer vision automate such inspection tasks?

-This project is my first step toward applying AI in manufacturing environments.
+This project is my first step toward building AI-driven inspection systems for manufacturing.

 ## What this project does